PygmalionAI/accelerate-training-code/README.md

 # training-code

-This repository contains code to perform supervised fine-tuning of causal language models.
+This repository contains code to perform supervised or unsupervised fine-tuning of causal language models.

 Based on [HuggingFace's Trainer class](https://huggingface.co/docs/transformers/main_classes/trainer), with some extra goodies like optional xFormers and LoRA training.